 Cancer is a disease involving the uncontrolled growth of abnormal cells.
-Normally, your blood cells are formed, mature, perform their various functions, and then die.
+Normally, your blood cells form, mature, perform their various functions, and then die.
 Your body is constantly replacing damaged and dying cells so the tissues keep functioning normally.
 With CML, this process is disrupted.

 When your body makes damaged DNA copies